 A CERTIFIED FINANCIAL PLANNER™ practitioner, Noah holds a BA in Economics from Fredonia State University of New York, with a concentration in personal finance.
 At Fredonia, he played, and later was an assistant coach, for the school’s NCAA Divison III hockey team.

 He is an active member of his community having been involved with a wide range of organizations, including Lions Club, Exchange Club, Chamber of Commerce, Downtown Merchants and Heritage Association, Financial Advisory Board of School District 46, and Hawthorn Woods Finance Committee.
 He also served as Director of the Grayslake Economic Development Commission.

 Noah resides in Hawthorn Woods with his wife and 2 children.
-In his free time, he enjoys watching his children’s sports events, and playing hockey and paddle tennis.
+In his free time, he enjoys travelling, and playing hockey and platform tennis.